HerodotusDev/hdp/README.md

 Usage: hdp <COMMAND>

 Commands:
-  encode      Encode the task and datalake in batched format test purposes decode      Decode batch tasks and datalakes decode-one  Decode one task and one datalake (not batched format)
+  start       New to the HDP CLI?
+Start here! encode      Encode the task and datalake in batched format test purposes decode      Decode batch tasks and datalakes decode-one  Decode one task and one datalake (not batched format)